takitano/third-party-optimization/README.md

   ```

 There is a second parameter:
-  - `force`: if true, then ressource is directly executed, and by pass the waiting.
+  - `force`: if true, then resource is directly executed, and bypass the waiting.
 This option allow to have a dynamic loading according to the context.
 example:
 ```javascript
 // We force the third file loading to send the message.